007ash/Green-Route/README.md

 - Scikit-learn for machine learning
 - Pandas for data manipulation
 - Joblib for model serialization
-- Pickle for data serialization
+- API integration for featching predictive data
+- Geopy for geocoding
 - HTML/CSS for custom styling

 ## Installation